If you have ever wanted to see what academic life at Oxford is like, then this is the program for you.

 Suspension Due to Covid-19

 Summer Studies in Oxford has been suspended for the summer of 2021.
-Please inquire about the 2022 program.
+Please inquire about the summer of 2022.

 The Summer Studies in Oxford program offers a six-week ‘taster’ of the academic year program that Middlebury-CMRS runs in Oxford every fall and spring.
 It aims to provide students with an exhilarating intellectual program set within the liberal arts tradition, along with unforgettable cultural experiences as well.
 The academic program is carefully devised to ensure the closest possible collaboration between tutors and students, whilst access to the Bodleian Library resources guarantees that students will always have a vast amount of reading material at their disposal.